BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

 re-registered each time the HJB servlet is restarted.
 This feature is not implemented yet.

-.. _JMS command list: ./command-list.html
+.. _the JMS command list: ./command-list.html
 .. _JMS commands: ./command-dispatch.html